Shashwatsh/Hardinfo/README.md

 ## Overview

-app for collection info about your hardware and paste to online.
+Collect and share information about your computer's hardware.
 Example paste with info - [go to link](https://paste.teknik.io/JDUPy)

 ### Support OS
 At now are supported mac os/osx and linux.